Anxiety Trauma and Recovery

 Liver System Focus

 The Liver’s role in emotional regulation, digestion, and structural stability made it central to managing the patient’s anxiety and physical endurance.
-In TCM, the interconnected roles of the Liver and Kidney underpin physical resilience and aging.
-Strengthening the Liver-Kidney relationship supported the patient’s long-term physical health and emotional stability.
+According to Flaws (2005) and Kaptchuk (2000), the Liver is crucial for ensuring smooth Qi flow, which directly affects mood stability and stress management.
+The interdependence of the Liver and Kidney in TCM is essential for physical resilience and emotional stability, as both organs play vital roles in supporting vitality and managing stress.

 Progress and Outcome

-Over four years, the patient progressed through the Treasure 3 framework’s three stages, achieving significant mental and physical improvements.
+Over four years, the patient progressed through the Treasure 3 framework’s three stages, achieving substantial mental and physical improvements and developing long-term resilience.

 Discussion